From Bangkok to Phuket: 3 Best Ways to Get There

 Flights depart from Bangkok Suvarnabhumi International Airport for Phuket International Airport several times a day and take only one hour.
 During a weekday, you can find very reasonably priced one-way flights from Bangkok to Phuket, but expect prices to be higher on weekends and during high season.

-Bangkok's domestic airport—Don Muang Airport—also offers flights to Phuket.
-All the low-cost airlines fly from here, and during special promotions, you might be able to find a flight for as little as 15 USD.
-Low-cost airlines fill up quickly, often experience delays, and offer no extras (no drinks/food on board, usually no movies, and no check-in luggage)—but if you don't mind the little inconveniences, this could be a very good and even cheap way to get to Phuket.
+Bangkok's domestic airport–Don Muang Airport–also offers flights to Phuket.
+All the low-cost airlines fly from here, and during special promotions, you might be able to find a flight for less than you would pay to have lunch in Bangkok.
+Low-cost airlines fill up quickly, often experience delays, and offer no extras (no drinks/food on board, no movies or entertainment, and no check-in luggage)–but if you don't mind the little inconveniences, this could be a very good way to get to Phuket.

 Phuket airports are located about 30 kilometers outside town, so once you land, you'll have to figure out a way to get to your hotel.
-If you want comfort and speed, a taxi will get you to the hotel's door in under 45 minutes for 800 baht ($25).
-Shared transportation options include a minivan and a public local bus—but be warned that buses don't have AC and take 90 minutes to get into town.
+If you want comfort and speed, a taxi will get you to the hotel's door in under 45 minutes, but it won't be very cheap.
+Shared transportation options are cheaper and include a minivan and a public local bus–but be warned that buses don't have AC and take 90 minutes to get into town.

 2. From Bangkok to Phuket by Train